 WHAT YOU CAN DO: If you need to text or reply to someone, ask your passenger to do it for you.
-If there is no one with you, you can stop on the side road, send your text before you start driving again.
+If there is no one with you, you can stop on the side road and send your text before you start driving again.
 If stopping is not an option, don’t text.

-Unbuckled Driver and Passengers
+Unbuckled Drivers and Passengers

 Rain, sleet, and snow over Thanksgiving are common in some states.
 Driving during this time is more dangerous because of visibility and slippery roads.

-WHAT YOU CAN DO: Wait until the weather clears before you start heading home.
+WHAT YOU CAN DO: Wait until the weather clears before heading home.
 If you can stay at the place you’re at, spend the night and head home the next day or until the road is safer for driving.

 Playing around during Thanksgiving is another way people are admitted to emergency rooms.
 Playing baseball, basketball, and football in the backyard are accident-prone activities during get-togethers.
 Studies show that finger and knee injury is the most common for 25 to 40-year-old men.

 To avoid a trip to the emergency room or reduce the risk of injury, you need to: